thoqbk/spring-testing/README.md

 }
 ```

 With this code, a Spring ApplicationContext will be created using TestConfig as the primary configuration.
-It then gets TodoService instance from the container and inject into the test class.
+It then gets TodoService instance from the container and injects it into the test class.
 This matches with what we discussed so far: Spring application needs to create ApplicationContext using 1 primary configuration.

-There's a short form for the setup above which if you look inside the @SpringJUnitConfig you can see it includes 2 meta annotations: @ExtendWith and @ContextConfiguration
+There's a short form for the setup above which if you look inside the @SpringJUnitConfig you can see 2 meta-annotations: @ExtendWith and @ContextConfiguration

 ```java
 @SpringJUnitConfig(TestConfig.class)